-- Not associating with people who are committing crimes or non-law abiding individuals
+- Not associate with non-law abiding individuals

 If you are asked questions by your probation officer and give them information that demonstrates your non-compliance with all the conditions of your probation OR if the probation officer discovers or finds out information that they believe shows that you violated your probation, then you likely may end up with a violation of probation pending.
 They can arrest you without a warrant or send through a violation affidavit, seek a VOP warrant from the judge and you will have to go back to court for a hearing before the judge – most times the same judge who sentenced you.
 This is often worse than being sentenced originally, so you should have an experienced attorney defending you.